 Paweł Sawicki, prosecutor of Regional Prosecutor Office, Zielona Góra

-Mundry, the current head of the parents’ council, and the parents’ council’s secretary when I was its chairwoman, interrogated me with a skill of a communist secret service officer, sabotaged meetings I chaired, interrupted and obstructed my speaking at meetings, harrassed me and stalked with e-mails, phone text messages, and phone calls, falsified minutes of parents’ council meetings.
+Mundry, the current head of the parents’ council, and the parents’ council’s secretary when I was its chairwoman, interrogated me with a skill of a Communist secret service officer, sabotaged meetings I chaired, interrupted and obstructed my speaking at meetings, harassed me and stalked with e-mails, phone text messages, and phone calls, falsified minutes of parents’ council meetings.
 He attacked me both as chair of parents council and member of the school’s professional leadership, despite the fact, that his six-year old daughter had just barely begun education in the school’s class of piano.
 He did not know me earlier and was not familiar with the school either.
 Already in his second month of contact with the school, he exhibited an extreme aggression and psychological cruelty.
 There is no slightest justification for this type of attitude, except for one: membership in the liquidation group.

 Piano teacher Górna, acquaintance of Mundry and protege of the regional inspector of Center for Artistic Education, falsified minutes of piano section meetings and meetings of parents’ council meeting, lied publicly, tormented me publicly during section meetings, pedagogical council meetings, threatened me with lawsuits and issued libelous statements.

 This teacher’s actions were protected by Małgorzata Małaczyńska, director of the State School of Music in Zielona Góra, who arranged provocations, threatened with more attacking letters, admonition, and reprimand, as well as applying public torture, humiliating me in the eyes of teachers, parents, students, and school’s administrative personnel.